sproof/js-sproof-client/README.md

 A http client implementation for the sproof protocol.

-Examples can be found here: https://github.com/sproof/js-sproof-client/tree/master/example
+Find the documentation here: [docs](https://sproof-docs.readthedocs.io)